Home

 Camped at Vandeverts - Excerpt from an 1898 diary by Emma R. Lemon with commentary by John Francis Lemon some 50 years later.
 (157 words)

-Also see Wikipedia articles on William P. Vandevert and on the Clark Massacre.
+Also see Wikipedia articles on William P. Vandevert, the Clark Massacre, and Michael Pauluzen Van der Voort.